temporalio/documentation/docs/java-quick-start.md

                                 DecisionTaskCompletedEventId:4}
 ```

-The last event in the workflow history is `ActivityTaskScheduled`.
-It is recorded when workflow invoked the activity, but it wasn't picked up by an activity worker yet.
+The last event in the Workflow history is `ActivityTaskScheduled`.
+It is recorded when Workflow invoked the activity, but it wasn't picked up by an activity worker yet.

 Another useful API is `DescribeWorkflowExecution` which, among other information, contains the list of outstanding activities: